-Dr. Archibald has made significant contributions to policy-making and civic engagement in the United States and abroad.
-She was Director of Economic Analysis for Rockefeller’s Commission on Critical Choices for Americans, served in the Office of Research and Development in the U.S. Environmental Protection Agency, and has worked extensively in Central and Eastern Europe designing environmental curriculum and academic programs for higher education.
+Dr. Archibald has made significant contributions to policy making and civic engagement in the United States and abroad.
+She was Director of Economic Analysis for Rockefeller’s Commission on Critical Choices for Americans, served in the Office of Research and Development in the United States Environmental Protection Agency, and has worked extensively in Central and Eastern Europe designing environmental curriculum and academic programs for higher education.
 She has also worked with several United Nations agencies on questions of sustainable development.

 Dr. Archibald has served on numerous National Research Council committees for the National Academy of Sciences, the National Academy of Engineering, and the Institute of Medicine focusing on a variety of environmental policy issues.
-She has served as a consultant to the United Nations FAO, the U.S. Agency for International Development, the U.S. Environmental Protection Agency, the U.S. Department of Interior, and numerous other state, national, and international organizations.
-In June 2010, the Governor of the State of Washington named Dr. Archibald as one of three dozen leaders to serve on the Committee on Transforming Washington’s Budget.
+She has served as a consultant to the United Nations Food and Agriculture Organization (FAO), the U.S. Agency for International Development, the U.S. Environmental Protection Agency, the U.S. Department of Interior, and numerous other state, national, and international organizations.
+In June 2010, Governor Christine Gregoire named Dr. Archibald as one of three dozen leaders to serve on the Committee on Transforming Washington’s Budget.

 Dr. Archibald’s research interests focus on the intersection of economics, institutions, and public policy.
 She is the co-author and author of more than 100 research publications.
-She has won several teaching and research awards, including the Public Administration Educator of the Year award from the Society for Public Administration in 2009.
-Archibald is also the recipient of numerous research grants, most recently from the IBM Center for the Business of Government.
+She has won several teaching and research awards, including the Public Administration Educator of the Year award from the American Society for Public Administration in 2009.
+Archibald is also the recipient of numerous research grants, most recently from the Northwest Area Foundation.
 She teaches economics for policy analysis, environmental and natural resource policy, and advanced policy analysis.